 8 Surprising Allergy Facts for the Holidays

 Some of our favorite winter things can also trigger reactions.
-Allergic Living gives the low-down on watch to watch out for.
+Allergic Living gives the low-down on what to watch out for.

 1. Scented Candles

-The thought of cinnamon or vanilla wafting through the house may appeal, but scented candles smell of big trouble for those with allergies or chemical sensitivities.
+The thought of cinnamon or vanilla wafting through the house may be appealing, but scented candles smell of big trouble for those with allergies or chemical sensitivities.

 “People who have environmental allergies such as to pollen or pets develop very sensitive inflamed nasal tissue which is hyper-reactive,” explains Ottawa allergist Dr. Antony Ham Pong.
 “These tissues then react more strongly to scents, and act as if they are allergens and mimic an allergic reaction.”

 Plus, consider whether soy-allergic guests will be visiting before you light up that soy wax candle.
 While most are made from hydrogenated oil, which won’t cause an inhalant reaction, your soy-allergic guest or her child may feel uncomfortable knowing that a soy product is wafting through the air.

 Advice: Use unscented, beeswax candles or opt instead for trendy fairy light strings for table décor or wreaths.

 If you have environmental allergies, a pine or cedar dominating the living room can bring you to sneezes and tears (or worse).
 Allergists warn at this time of year about “Rudolph the Reindeer Syndrome,” literally a reaction to the Christmas tree.